Deftu/Gradle-Toolkit/README.md

 An entirely different `minecraft` dependency can be configured with `dgt.loom.minecraft`.

 It is also possible to pick from several options for your mappings using `dgt.loom.mappings`.
 The default is to use the recommended mappings set for your version and loader (f.ex, Yarn for Fabric, official for Forge 1.16+, etc).
-The possible options are `official`/`mojang`/`mojmap` for official mappings, `official-like` to use the most similar mappings to the official ones, or alternatively you can outright provide your own dependency notation.
+The possible options are:
+- `official`/`mojang`/`mojmap` for official mappings
+- `official-like` to use the most similar mappings to the official ones
+- Alternatively you can outright provide your own dependency notation.

 There are also mapping flavors which you can choose from.
 At the moment, the only supported flavor is `parchment`, which is available for official mappings.
 When used, the `parchment` flavor will only apply to Minecraft versions which support official mappings (1.16.5+).